 Patrick Warminski is an Extension Economist, Risk Management with District 1 of the Texas AgriLife Extension Service based in Amarillo.
 Patrick joined the Texas A&M system in March 2007.
 His activities focus on analyzing the financial performance and associated risk of alternative financing, investing, and operational decisions for crop and livestock producers in the Panhandle.
-He holds a bachelor's degree in Agricultural Economics from Texas Tech University and a master's degree "Most businesses would have a paid staff member to do this type of detailed analysis.
-Thanks to FARM Assistance, I can afford this type of professional service." - Kevin Huffman, McLennan County Producer in Agricultural Business and Economics from West Texas A&M University.
+He holds a Bachelor's degree in Agricultural Economics from Texas Tech University and a Master's degree in Agricultural Business and Economics from West Texas A&M University.

 Jay Yates